Applications for IAU Membership

 United States to Host IAU GA in 2015

 Honolulu, Hawaii will be the venue of the IAU’s XXIX General Assembly from August 3-14, 2015.
 The last IAU GA held in the U.S. was in Baltimore, MD in 1988.

 The meeting website is already up at astronomy2015.org

 .
 For now, the website contains basic information, but in the coming months, additional information will be added, including program specifics, travel advice, and tour opportunities.
 For example, tours of telescope facilities in Hawaii will be offered before, before, during and after the GA but will not conflict with the scientific sessions.

-The IAU, through its Divisions and national members, addresses topics of importance to the worldwide astronomical community.
+The IAU, through its divisions and national members, addresses topics of importance to the worldwide astronomical community.
 At the 2012 IAU General Assembly in Beijing, three scientific resolutions were approved.
 The U.S. delegation supported all of these.
-Brief summaries of the Resolutions follow, and more detailed discussions can be found on the IAU website.
+Brief summaries of the resolutions follow and more detailed discussions can be found on the IAU website (online PDF)

 - Guidelines for the designations and specifications of optical and infrared astronomical photometric passbands.
 This resolution was proposed by IAU Commission 25 to alleviate the considerable confusion that has existed and continues to exist in the defining and naming of photometric passbands of all spectral widths in the visible and infrared regions of the electromagnetic spectrum.
 The resolution aims to minimizes such confusion, and has been a long-time goal of members of Commission 25.
 The resolution was approved unanimously by the GA.